TerminusEst/Naive_Poker_Calculator/README.md

 What I found nice was that a random selection of 1,000 combinations of the hole and opponent hands gave fairly accurate results (95% of the values were within 8.3% of the true value).

+There is diminishing returns for increasing the number of random combinations.